Written by Allen Wyatt (last updated November 10, 2018)

 John has a worksheet that he uses for registration of attendees at a conference.
 Column A has a list of each person attending, and column B has the company represented by each attendee.
 Each company can have multiple people attend.
 John can easily figure out how many individuals are coming to the conference; it is simply the number of rows in column A (minus any header rows).
 The more difficult task is to determine how many companies are going to be represented at the conference.

-There are a couple of ways to determine the desired count.
-First, if there are no blank cells in column B, you can use an array formula (entered by Ctrl+Shift+Enter) such as the following:
+If you are using an older version of Excel, then getting the answer you want can be a bit more convoluted.
+If there are no blank cells in column B, you can use an array formula (entered by Ctrl+Shift+Enter) such as the following:

 =SUM(1/COUNTIF(B2:B50,B2:B50))